 Other boomerang employees may have left the company to pursue new opportunities only to realize the grass isn’t always greener on the other side.
 A LinkedIn report claims that these workers accounted for 4.3% of hires in 2021, up from 3.9% in 2021.

 Regardless of their source, many boomerang employees bring with them proven skillsets that can foster an organization’s institutional knowledge.
-As such, Korn Ferry predicts that in 2023, businesses will put more effort into their offboarding processes and remaining connected with employees who leave the company.

 6. Proactive candidate outreach